 Credit Card - Our third-party vendor, CashNet, accepts VISA, MasterCard, Discover, and American Express.
-CashNet assesses a 2.75% service charge for domestic credit card processing and 4.25% for international credit card processing.
+CashNet assesses a service charge (2.75% Domestic / 4.25% International) for processing your credit card payment.

 Mail a check - Make checks payable to University of Delaware.
 My Finances provides a printable remittance slip.
 If you are not including this remittance slip, include student ID and name on check and send to Cashier's Office, 30 Lovett Avenue, 116 Student Services Bldg, Newark, DE 19716.

 International Options - Students have additional payment options through My Finances or may request Wire Instructions by contacting Student Financial Service.